robinwesterback/deploy-react-app/README.md

 #### Recourses and content
 Provide more information and resources about ROI and KPIs.
 Also add images, videos and make the website more visually appealing where appropriate.
+Add questionmarks that shows helpful information on hover.

 #### 404 error
 I want to customize the 404 error webpage